 It has been noticed that Facebook is prioritising group posts in your newsfeed more than page posts together with updates and changes being made to groups.

 When it comes to interacting with your audience, it is easier in your group as the members have chosen to join the group based on their interest or need and so will be more likely to be engaged with the conversations in the group.

 Having a group does take a lot of time, effort, and commitment while you are creating and building your community.
 As the group owner and admin, you will need to lead by example by creating posts, going live, encouraging engagement in the group, and keeping an eye on member’s following the rules.

 You can add moderators and admin to help you with accepting group members and following the group rules to give you more time to focus on the content and engagement within the group.

 I wouldn’t advise setting up a group just for the sake of it.
 Spend time making notes about what you want from the group and how it will help your business.
 Think about what you want your group members to do next – buy your product or services, sign up to your mailing list, join your events and classes.

-Being clear with what your group is about, and the purpose will help you with the content that you post in the group.
+Be clear with what your group is about.
+Knowing the purpose of the group will help with the content created.

 It is important to have different content on your page and in your group.
 Your page will have posts with updates and news about your business.
 Whereas your group posts will be on a more personal and sociable level.

-Facebook pages are for broadcasting and groups are for conversations and running a group isn’t for everyone, but businesses should probably consider having both.
+Facebook pages are for broadcasting and groups are for conversations.
+Running a group isn’t for everyone, but businesses should probably consider having both.